pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Acknowledgements

 We outline the different contributions below using keywords based on the Contribution Roles Taxonomy (CRediT; \citealp{brand15}). \textbf{SD:} conceptualization; formal analysis; visualization; software; investigation; writing -- original draft, review \& editing. \textbf{HVP:} conceptualization; methodology; visualization; investigation; validation; writing -- original draft, review \& editing; supervision; project administration; funding acquisition. \textbf{ST:} data curation; methodology; software; validation; visualization; writing -- original draft, review \& editing. \textbf{DJM:} methodology; validation; writing -- original draft, review \& editing. \textbf{GJ:} software. \textbf{JA:} methodology; writing -- review. \textbf{BL:} methodology; writing -- review \& editing. \textbf{JL:} validation; writing -- review \& editing.

 We thank Anik Halder, Madalina Tudorache and Benedict Van den Bussche for useful discussions and collaboration.
 We thank John Weaver and Christian Kragh Jespersen for useful correspondence about COSMOS2020, and Ben Johnson for his SPS-related insights.
-We are grateful to Suchetha Cooray, Andrew Pontzen, Sandro Tacchella, and Risa Wechsler for helpful conversations.
+We are grateful to Suchetha Cooray, Andrew Pontzen, Sandro Tacchella, and Risa Wechsler for helpful conversations. {We thank the referee for their helpful comments and detailed reading of the manuscript, which has strengthened the paper.}

 SD, HVP, ST and JA have been supported by funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programmes (grant agreement no.\ 101018897 CosmicExplorer).
 This work has been enabled by support from the research project grant `Understanding the Dynamic Universe' funded by the Knut and Alice Wallenberg Foundation under Dnr KAW 2018.0067.
 HVP was additionally supported by the G\"{o}ran Gustafsson Foundation for Research in Natural Sciences and Medicine.
 BL was supported by the Royal Society through a University Research Fellowship.
 HVP and DJM acknowledge the hospitality of the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research, Innovation and Science.